qwikdraw/io_backend/README.md

 ## Protocol
 Server-client communication is done with a [protocal buffer](https://developers.google.com/protocol-buffers/) based message system.
-Protocal buffers are used because they use bandwidth and serialization time efficient more efficently.
+Protocal buffers were chosen because they use bandwidth and serialization time more efficently than JSON, especially for WASM.

 ## Building